spyff/spyff.github.io/_posts/2017-08-27-transparent-mptcp-proxy.md

 * For the tests, I use the following hardware:
     * Netgear R7000 router
     * Netgear R7800 router
-    * 2 Ubiquiti Loco M5 Wi-Fi bridge
+    * 2 Ubiquiti Loco M5 Wi-Fi bridges
-    * 2 Ubiquiti M5 Wi-Fi bridge
+    * 2 Ubiquiti M5 Wi-Fi bridges
-    * Lots of small UTP cable
+    * Lots of small UTP cables
-    * A PC and a Laptop (or some cases a RaspberryPi and a Laptop for the portable setup)
+    * A PC and a Laptop (or in some cases a RaspberryPi and a Laptop for the portable setup)

 * The schematic figure of my setup on the image above.
 We need 2 WAN connection and 1 LAN on every router.
-The most simple way if we creating 3 VLANs.
+The most simple way if we are creating 3 VLANs.
 On these routers, there are 5 RJ-45 switch ports, I decided to put LAN to the original WAN port, WAN1 to port 1-2 and WAN2 to port 3-4.
-* Every Wi-Fi bridge using DHCP to get the IP address. **Path #1** bridges configured to use **5180 MHz** frequency band, **Path #2** bridges on **5700 MHz**.
+* Every Wi-Fi bridge is using DHCP to get the IP address. **Path #1** bridges configured to use **5180 MHz** frequency band, **Path #2** bridges on **5700 MHz**.
 * I put Path #1 bridges to WAN1 (connected to port 1 on each router) and Path #2 bridges to WAN2 (connected to port 3 on each router).
 * Client machines connected to the LAN port (which is the original yellow WAN port) on each router.
-They don't need any config and gets their IP addresses from the router LAN's DHCP server.
+They don't need any config and get their IP addresses from the router LAN's DHCP server.
 * WAN1 and WAN2 on the router which will run the **ss-redir** configured to get IP over DHCP.
-On the router which run the **ss-server** configured with static IP and running a DHCP server.
+The router which runs the **ss-server** is configured with static IP and running a DHCP server.
 * Very simple adressing:
     * LAN on R7000 router: 192.168.70.0/24
     * LAN on R7800 router: 192.168.78.0/24